jusstharshkale/daily-notes/Week-01-Networking/Day-01.md

 --> IP spoofing can be used to break the internet layer

 # Topic - IP Address
 Concept : IP address is the logical address of a system which is assigned to a device to access the internet.
-There are two versions of IP address is used IPv4 and IPv6 but currently vesion 4 is most widely used for connections.
+There are two version of IP address is used IPv4 and IPv6 but currently version 4 is most widely used for connections.
 The IP address are classified into five classes :

 <img width="640" height="480" alt="Ip address" src="https://github.com/user-attachments/assets/dee4736b-9a41-41c3-90e4-f7a59ea4888f" />